FTHP-MPI: Towards Providing Replication-based Fault Tolerance in a Fault-Intolerant Native MPI Library: Introduction

-Following are the primary contributions of our paper. \begin{enumerate} \item We propose the first framework that provides fault tolerance for a native MPI library that does not have support for fault tolerance, thereby combining fault tolerance with high performance provided by the native MPI libraries.
-We have designed our library in a way that allows the user to utilize the efficient implementations of the native MPI libraries while also having replication-based fault tolerance without any changes to the code bases of the native MPI libraries. \item We implement a unified fault tolerance framework that combines checkpoint/restart with replication and addresses various challenges for these to work together. \item We performed experiments with HPCG, PIC and CloverLeaf applications and emulated the failure rates of exascale systems.
-Ours is the first work that show the benefits of using only replication over checkpointing for fault tolerance using actual executions. \end{enumerate}
+The following are the primary contributions of our paper. \begin{enumerate} \item We propose the first framework that provides replication-based fault tolerance for a native MPI library that does not have support for fault tolerance, thereby combining fault tolerance with high performance provided by the native MPI libraries.
+We have designed our library in a way that allows the user to utilize the efficient implementations of the native MPI libraries while also having replication-based fault tolerance without any changes to the code bases of the native MPI libraries. \item We implement a unified fault tolerance framework that combines checkpoint/restart with replication and addresses various challenges for these to work together. \item We performed experiments with HPCG, PIC, and CloverLeaf applications.
+Ours is the first work that shows the benefits of using only replication over checkpointing for fault tolerance using actual executions. \end{enumerate}

-Section \ref{related-work} covers related work on techniques for fault tolerance, including checkpointing, algorithm-based fault tolerance and replication.
+Section \ref{related-work} covers related work on techniques for fault tolerance, including checkpointing, algorithm-based fault tolerance, and replication.
 Section \ref{framework} presents our unified framework for fault tolerance that integrates both the checkpointing and replication techniques.
 Section \ref{using-multi} describes our methods for providing fault tolerance to a native MPI library that does not support fault tolerance.
 Section \ref{library} details the implementation aspects of our FTHP-MPI library.
 Section \ref{failure-mgmt} gives details on the failure management mechanisms of our library.
-Section \ref{exp-res} gives experiments and results on efficiency, performance and overheads, comparing replication and checkpointing.
+Section \ref{exp-res} gives experiments and results on efficiency, performance, and overheads, comparing replication and checkpointing.
 Section \ref{con-fut} gives conclusions and future work.